Oji Paper Company: New Zealand operations

-In September 2024, Oji Fibre Solutions announced that it would close its Auckland pulp and paper recycling mill in mid-December 2024.
-The company would continue operations at its Kinleith Mill near Tokoroa.
-The company also confirmed that it would shift the processing of recycled paper waste from New Zealand to its Malaysian paper mill in Banting.
-Malaysian environmentalist Lay Peng Pua expressed concern that the increased volume of paper waste would pollute the nearby Langat River.
+In September 2024, Oji Fibre Solutions announced the closure of its Auckland pulp and paper recycling mill in mid-December 2024.
+While the company intended to continue operations at its Kinleith Mill near Tokoroa, it also confirmed it would shift the processing of recycled paper waste from New Zealand to its Malaysian paper mill in Banting.
+Malaysian environmentalist Lay Peng Pua expressed concern that this increased volume of paper waste would pollute the nearby Langat River.

-In mid November 2024, Oji Fibre Solutions proposed halting paper processing at its Kinleith Mill in Tokoroa by 2025, affecting 230 jobs.
-Oji CEO Jon Ryder said that manufacturing paper had become unprofitable but said the mill would continue to produce pulp.
-The company said it would consult with workers and confirm its decision by mid-January 2025.
-In mid February 2025, Oji Fibre Solutions confirmed plans to halt paper processing operations at Kinleith Mill by the end of June, affecting 230 jobs.
+In mid-November 2024, Oji Fibre Solutions proposed halting paper processing at the Kinleith Mill by 2025, a move affecting 230 jobs.
+Oji CEO Jon Ryder said that manufacturing paper had become unprofitable, though he noted the mill would continue to produce pulp.
+The company said it would consult with workers and finalize its decision by mid-January 2025.
+In mid-February 2025, Oji Fibre Solutions confirmed its plans to halt paper processing operations at Kinleith Mill by the end of June.